Test Environment for OpenMage in Windows 10 Based on DDEV¶

 (Windows) Installing a Linux Distribution¶

-application then choose a new tab with Ubuntu.
-Follow the steps to complete the installation, setting the username
+Open the Terminal application then choose a new tab with Ubuntu.
+Follow the steps to complete the installation, setting the username and password (e.g. admin / veryl0ngpassw0rd).

 (Windows) Installing Docker¶